 The coniferous forests are felled and transported to the sawmills where the extraction of softwood is done.
 It forms the basis of the lumbering industry and it is used for a variety of purposes such as -

-For extracting fur, the trapping of fur-bearing animals is practiced on a large scale as it fetches huge prices.
-Some cereals such as barley, oat, rye, and root crops like potatoes are raised only in the more sheltered valleys and landboarding the steppes but only for local needs.
+For extracting fur, the trapping of fur-bearing animals is practised on a large scale as it fetches huge prices.
+Some cereals such as barley, oat, rye, and root crops like potatoes are raised only in the more sheltered valleys and land-boarding the steppes but only for local needs.